 Okay, now here I tried a little something out, just to see how it would work.
-I had a leftover box of Z LiquiCrete concrete additive that I had used on my counter tops in my kitchen…which I REALLY can’t wait to share with you all!!
+I had a leftover box of Z LiquiCrete concrete additive that I had used on my countertops in my kitchen…which I REALLY can’t wait to share with you all!!
 It is going to be SOOOO good!!
 Anyway, since I only had one box left, I wanted to see what one box would do as the top of the table vs regular concrete, and then see if it would affect it if I added regular concrete on top for the rest of the table!
-The Z LiquiCrete is an additive that you put in a portland or sand only cement like Quickrete Sand/Topping mix that makes the most smooth workable cement you have ever seen…you mix it in a 5 gallon bucket with a drill and paddle, and it flows so beautifully from the bucket!
-It surely beats having to hand mix regular concrete with a tub and a shovel like I always do!
+The Z LiquiCrete is an additive that you put in a portland or sand only cement, like Quickrete Sand/Topping mix that makes the most smooth workable cement you have ever seen…you mix it in a 5 gallon bucket with a drill and paddle, and it flows so beautifully from the bucket!
+It sure beats having to hand mix regular concrete with a tub and a shovel as I always do!
 Lol!

 *Just to Note: the Z LiquiCrete was given to me without charge to use on my concrete countertops by Concrete Countertop Solutions… the idea to use my leftover product on this table was my own…along with all opinions about this product!

 One box, mixed with one bag of cement covered the entire top of the table…just as I was hoping!!
 See how different the texture is than normal concrete!

 So then I added the hardware cloth and mixed three other bags of regular concrete and poured it on top of the Z LiquiCrete!